-April 3, 1807 was a regular workday for the chef Honoré Julien (1760–1830) and his assistants Edith Hern Fossett (1787-1854) and Frances Gillette Hern (1788-after 1827), both of whom were slaves.
-When they were preparing dinner for the president Thomas Jefferson and his guests, “Julien directed Edy Fossett in putting together his specialty of the day, ‘partridge with sausages & cabbage a French way of cooking them.’ . . .
+April 3, 1807 was a regular workday for the chef Honoré Julien (1760–1830) and his assistants Edith Hern Fossett (1787-1854) and Frances Gillette Hern (1788-after 1827), both of whom were enslaved.
+When they were preparing dinner for the president Thomas Jefferson (1743-1826) and his guests, “Julien directed Edy Fossett in putting together his specialty of the day, ‘partridge with sausages & cabbage a French way of cooking them.’ . . .
 He was anxiously watching Fanny Hern stir an egg custard for the centerpiece of the dessert course” (Stanton 50).
 Thanks to a diary kept by Isaac A. Coles (1780-1841), who was Thomas Jefferson’s private secretary from 1805 to 1809, we know also that more than one dessert was made that day: “For the bottom of the table there were ‘apples inclosed in a thin toast a french dish’ ” (Stanton 51).
 Honoré Julien became the White House chef in 1801.
 At the time he had been in the United States for less than ten years, but he was not a total stranger to working for a president: he had worked for four months in George Washington’s kitchen at the end of his presidency (Stanton 42).
 In 1802 fifteen-year-old Edith Hern Fossett arrived at the White House to work with Honoré Julien, and in 1806 came her sister-in-law Frances Gillette Hern, at the age of eighteen (Stanton 44).
-Ursula Granger (born 1787) was actually the first of the three slaves who had worked with Honoré Julien in the White House kitchen, but she had smallpox around May 1801 and was therefore sent back to Jefferson’s Monticello estate.
+Ursula Granger (born 1787) was actually the first of three enslaved women who had worked with Honoré Julien in the White House kitchen, but she had smallpox around May 1801 and was therefore sent back to Jefferson’s Monticello estate.
 Jefferson’s love for French cuisine was greatly influenced by his post as Minister to France, which began in 1784 and during which he lived in France for around five years.
 As president of the United States from 1801 to 1809, he regularly hosted dinners where there were on average ten to twenty-five guests.

 In the article “Francophilia, Food, and Freedom at Jefferson’s Monticello” (2014) by Tandra Taylor for the Missouri History Museum’s website, she points out how learning a bit of the French language most likely needed to happen in Edith Hern Fossett’s case and that of Frances Gillette Hern: “I can speculate that these enslaved bondspeople acquired some sense of the French language necessary to articulate components of the recipes (especially that for which there is no English equivalent).
 They also gained knowledge of French technology of the time.
 While many enslaved cooks in the American South toiled over large, hot, open hearths, those who worked at the White House and at Monticello used a built-in stew stove, which is easier to control the temperature than a large fireplace.”